 Shopping arcade by day.
 Gay arena by night.
 Maspalomas is the main gay area of Gran Canaria.
 Playa del Inglés is part of Maspalomas, which is in the south of the island.

-Gay Iberia (our namesake) is the landmass, bordered to the north by the Pyrenees mountains and to the south, by the
+Gay Iberia is the landmass, bordered to the north by the Pyrenees mountains and to the south, by the

 Straits Gays of Gibraltar.